sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ![](image/anaconda.png)

-and execute the following command:
+and execute the following command: (it should be pip3, not pip)

 > pip3 install -U radian